OPPO Find N3 And Find N3 Flip Smartphones Launch Globally Unlocking A New Level Of Foldable Excellence

 Find N3's wide camera's large sensor, high-resolution, and fast f/1.8 aperture lens matched with OIS captures detail-rich shots with low noise, even in dark and challenging environments.

-The ultra-wide camera captures with an expansive 115o field of view and an f/2.2 aperture, and with autofocus, can take striking macro photos, focusing as near as 4cm.
+The ultra-wide camera captures with an expansive 115 field of view and an f/2.2 aperture, and with autofocus, can take striking macro photos, focusing as near as 4cm.

 The only flip phone with a telephoto camera, Find N3 Flip captures subjects with an optical 2x reach for a portrait-perfect focal length.
 Combined with Hasselblad Portrait mode, Find N3 Flip's 2x camera perfectly documents subjects with a flattering, natural look.